greenhamsam/fresh-jekyll/_posts/2017-06-16-good-funds.md

 |  |  |  |  |
 |  |  |  |  |

 You can actually just buy individual stocks, and some good global ETFs, on Easy Equities now.
-Only on the NYSE I think.